stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 - A convenience `init()` method that initialises a handler to a common configuration.

-- The `AbstractMessageCallback` which is a skeleton implementation for a message callback that handles the mapping of the severity and type fields.
+- The `AbstractMessageCallback` which is a skeleton callback implementation that handles the mapping of the severity and type fields.

-- A concrete implementation created by the `writer()` factory method to formats and output a message to a writer.
+- A concrete implementation created by the `writer()` factory method to format and output a message to a writer.

 - And finally the `CONSOLE` implementation that dumps a message to the console (which we use as the default callback in the builder).